-We agreed to report to the Audit and Risk Committee any corrected or uncorrected identified misstatements exceeding £130k (2019: £140k), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit and Risk Committee any corrected or uncorrected identified misstatements exceeding £150k (2020: £130k), in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Our audit of the Association was undertaken to the materiality level specified above and was performed at the Association's head office in Preston and remotely.
+Our audit of the Association was undertaken to the materiality and performance materiality levels specified above and was performed by a single audit team.